yasglobal/make-paths-relative/readme.txt

   }
   return $link;
 }
-add_filter('paths_relative', 'yasglobal_change_path' );
+add_filter( 'paths_relative', 'yasglobal_change_path' );
 `

-If you doesn't want to Make the Paths relative for srcset(Responsive Images) so, just add this line in your theme's functions.php
+If you doesn't want to Make the Paths relative for srcset(Responsive Images) so, just add this line in your theme's functions.php.

 `
 add_filter( 'srcset_paths_relative', '__return_false' );
+`

+If you want to make plugin works and all the paths relative without going to check/visit Settings Page so, just add this line in your theme's functions.php.

+`
+add_filter( 'make_paths_relative_activate_all', '__return_true' );
 `

 = Make sure to check the settings Page =